How to make

 Paul Grajek:

-Using low frequency information is especially useful in film as great way to
+Using low frequency information is especially useful in film as great

 enhance perceived loudness, yet not raise the decibel level too high.
-The

-more broadband your soundtrack is at any given time, the louder it will be
+more broadband your soundtrack is at any given time, the louder it will

 experienced, allowing you to save the truly loud parts (with more high